Battle of Lemberg (1918): Lwów pogrom

 Chaos during the Polish take-over of the city culminated in a two-day-long riot, in which mostly Polish criminals and soldiers started pillaging the city; over the course of the riots, approximately 340 civilians, 2/3 of them Ukrainians and the rest Jews, were murdered.
 The Jews were accused of cooperating with Ukrainians, and it was claimed that approximately 150 Jews were murdered and 500 Jewish shops and businesses were ransacked in reprisal, although the Morgenthau commission reported only 64 Jewish deaths.
 Historian Andrzej Kapiszewski noted: "the anti-Semitism of the local populations led to many anti-Jewish outbreaks, especially in the Eastern territories, where the Jewish population was particularly large".
 After establishing order within the city, Polish authorities punished a number of people accused of participation in riots.
+Seventy-nine of them were tried by Polish military courts, with 44 of them being convicted.
+Although three of the pogromists were found guilty of murder and shot, most of the others received lenient sentences, ranging from 10 days to 18 months.

 Ukrainian siege and Polish victory

 However, heavy fighting for other cities claimed by both Poles and Ukrainians continued, and the battle for Lviv lasted until May 1919.
 After their withdrawal in November, Ukrainian forces had laid siege to the city, surrounding it on three sides.
 The only link between Polish forces in the city and central Poland was the railway line from Przemyśl.
 Due to its crucial importance for defenders, constant fighting for control of this line was waged, at times including the usage of armored trains.

-In Lviv itself, Ukrainians started an artillery bombardment of the city on December 22, preceding the first general offensive, commenced December 27.
-This assault, and the following one from February 1919, were unsuccessful and Polish forces continued to hold the city.
-On February 24, 1919, a short-lived armistice was signed, based on the strong demand of the Entente's representatives, who arrived in February, in a futile attempt to reconcile the belligerents and bring them to an agreement.
+In Lviv itself, Ukrainians started an artillery bombardment of the city on December 22, preceding the first general offensive, which commenced on December 27.
+This assault, and the following one from February 1919, were unsuccessful, and Polish forces continued to hold the city.
+On February 24, 1919, a short-lived armistice was signed, based on the strong demand of the Entente's representatives, who arrived in February in a futile attempt to reconcile the belligerents and bring them to an agreement.

 Fighting began again on March 1, 1919.
-Positional skirmishes between entrenched sides lasted until May 1919, when a general Polish offensive on the Eastern-Galician front forced the Ukrainians, endangered with the risk of encirclement, to pull back from their positions around the city and thus ended the six-month-long battle for the control over Lviv.
+Positional skirmishes between entrenched sides lasted until May 1919, when a general Polish offensive on the Eastern Galician front forced the Ukrainians, endangered with the risk of encirclement, to pull back from their positions around the city, thus ending the six-month-long battle for control over Lviv.